KiiPlatform/ebisu/tio/README.md

 This step can be skipped once thing ID and access token is stored by the IoT devices.

 Alternatively, you can execute this step outside of the IoT Device and pass thing ID and access token to IoT devices.
-Typicall example is using Mobile apps to execute the onboarding step and passing thing ID and access token to the devices via BLE, etc.
+Typical example is using Mobile apps to execute the onboarding step and passing thing ID and access token to the devices via BLE, etc.

 ```c
     tio_code_t result = tio_handler_onboard(